Difference Between Hardware vs Software

-For example, we all have played some kind of computer games, which is software, uses the computer hardware like the processor (CPU), memory (RAM), hard drive, video card, sound device and other hardware devices to run and also to interact with the users.
+For example, we all have played some kind of computer game, which is software, uses the computer hardware like the processor (CPU), memory (RAM), hard drive, video card, sound device and other hardware devices to run and also to interact with the users.

 We also have used word processing software installed in the computer which processor, memory, hard drive, mouse, keyboard to create and save our documents.